h0n9/cloud-secrets-manager/docs/aws.md

             ]
         }
         ```
-3. Associate an IAM role
+3. Associate the IAM role to a Kubernetes service account
     ```yaml
     apiVersion: v1
     kind: ServiceAccount